 The shine-enhancing and hair-softening capacities are pretty strong here.
 And that’s what I like the most because not all hair dyes have the ability to deliver such results.

 But the best part is the absence of any amount of ammonia, peroxide, and alcohol.
 Meaning the hair color is non-damaging.
 The perfect solution for keeping the shade fresh, minus potential damage.

 11. SoftSheen-Carson Permanent Hair Color Midnight Blue 382

 The Midnight Blue 382 is a part of the 19 shades made by SoftSheen-Carson.
 And all of them are specially designed for protecting your natural hair at the time of coloring.
 So the results come out luxurious, shiny, long-lasting, and silky soft.

 The conditioning formula of this permanent hair color wraps your every strand for protecting it against damage and dryness.
 It’s infused with fruit oils like olive oil, shea oil, and avocado oil.
 So deep, intense nourishment is a part of the roots and the tips.
 They lock in all the shine for illuminating color.

 The brand is known to manufacture some of the best hair products.
 This includes fade-resistant and permanent dyes like the current one along with even shampoo-in, spray and conditioning color options.

-Let me also point out that you’re looking at the best blue black hair dye for African American hair.
+Let me also point out that you’re looking at a dye specifically crafted for complementing African American hair.
 After all, SoftSheen Carson’s consumer base is mostly women of African descent.